Kauffman bracket skein modules of small 3-manifolds: Introduction

 The proof of Theorem \ref{t.red-tame} combines different techniques and is spread out over Sections \ref{sec:examples}, \ref{sec:reduceness}, \ref{sec:reduceness_41} and \ref{ss.torusknot}.

 Note that for 3-manifolds $M=E_K(p/q)$, where $K$ is the figure-eight or a $(2, 2n+1)$-torus knot, our exceptions for $S(M, \Q[A^{\pm 1}])$ being finitely generated are exactly these where $M$ is Haken.
 We postulate that this is the case for all closed manifolds in Conjecture \ref{c.non-Haken} below.
+In \cite{Seifert} we have verified Conjecture \ref{c.non-Haken} for Seifert fibered 3-manifolds.

 \cal{\mathcal} \cC{\cal C}

 Given a knot $K$, the natural embedding of the torus boundary $\p E_K$ into $E_K$ induces a map $r: \cX(E_K)\to X(\p E_K)$.
 A choice a meridian $m$ and longitude $l$ in $\pi_1(\p E_K)$ identifies $X(\p E_K)$ with the quotient of $\C^*\times\C^*$ by the involution $\tau(\mu,\lambda)=(\mu^{-1},\lambda^{-1}).$ The A-polynomial of $K$, denoted by $A_K(\mu, \lo)$, describes the $r$ image of the non-abelian components of $\cX(E_K)$ in $X(\p E_K)$ lifted to $\C^*\times\C^*$, \cite{A-poly}.